Height (Anthro): 5'9".

 Weight (Anthro): 170 lbs.

-Identifying features (Anthro): Green eyes, dark purple hair, purple paw-pads, star-shaped eye markings, a forward facing abdominal pouch (feral pouch opening faces back), nickel-sized ear gauges with hollow plugs, left eyebrow and labret piercings.
+Identifying features (Anthro): Green eyes, short spiky hair, star-shaped eye markings, a forward facing abdominal pouch (feral pouch opening faces back), nickel-sized ear gauges with hollow plugs, left eyebrow and labret piercings.

 Feral Tasmin's biology is in line with the average female thylacine and can be comparable with this information in art and literature.